RajGehlot28/LogStoreEngine/README.md

 * **Append-Only Storage:** Achieves **$O(1)$ write throughput** by treating the database as a sequential log.
 * **In-Memory Indexing:** Maintains a sorted index using `std::map` to facilitate **Range Queries** and point lookups in **$O(\log N)$** time.
 * **Data Integrity:** Implements a **Checksum validation** system (ASCII-sum) for every record to detect and handle partial writes or file corruption.
-* **Log Compaction:** Includes an automated "Garbage Collection" mechanism to reclaim disk space by removing stale records and tombstones.
+* **Log Compaction:** Includes a "Garbage Collection" mechanism to reclaim disk space by removing stale records and tombstones.
 * **Concurrency Control:** Engineered with `std::mutex` and `lock_guard` patterns to support safe, concurrent access in multi-threaded environments.

 ## Performance Analysis